Roqueotha04/book-loan-system/README.md

 - `JWT_SECRET` → Secure key for token signing

-### How to Run
+### How to Run in local

 1_Clone the repository:

     git clone <repo-url>

+2_ Select MySQL or SQLServer branch.

-2_Configure your database in application.properties.
+3_Configure your database in application.properties and .env variables

-3_ Run the application with Maven:
+4_ Run the application with Maven:

     mvn spring-boot:run

-4_Run tests and generate coverage:
+5_Run tests and generate coverage:

     mvn verify

+## You can also run the project using Docker

+1_Clone the repository:

+    git clone <repo-url>

+2_ Select MySQL or SQLServer branch.

+3_Configure your database in application.properties and .env variables

+4_Run with docker

+    docker compose up -d

+Note: When running the project on the SQL Server branch, startup time may take up to 90 seconds.
+This delay is due to SQL Server's initialization process, which requires more resources than MySQL during container startup.
+Once initialized, the application performs normally.